 - Applications from employers will not be accepted.

-- Applications must be submitted using the application form currently posted on this website (applications submitted using outdated application forms will be declined).
+- Applications must be submitted using the application form currently posted on this website (applications submitted using outdated application forms will not be accepted).

 - Only completed and signed application forms will be accepted.
 All fields of the application form, including the College Registration Number and the Social Insurance Number, must be completed.
 The application form must be signed by hand (typewritten signatures are not acceptable).